 We are a land trust partnership working together to conserve clean water, iconic Western landscapes and the communities that depend on them.

-NewsCheck out some of the latest news from our partners:
+NewsCheck out some of the latest news from Heart of the Rockies and our partners:

 The High Divide sits in a continentally significant place, housing headwaters for the great Missouri and Columbia watersheds that flow to opposite oceans.
 It is a stronghold for wildlife that have disappeared from much of their historic range and is the centerpiece for connectivity between the Greater Yellowstone Ecosystem, the Crown of the Continent, and the great wilderness of Central Idaho.